top of page

 2.1

-In addition to being a committee member, there are four ‘official’ roles: Chairperson, Deputy Chairperson, Secretary, and Treasurer.
+In addition to being a committee member, there are four ‘official’ roles: Chairperson, Vice Chairperson, Secretary, and Treasurer.

 All carry distinct responsibilities, yet all work collaboratively to support the club’s purpose and values.
 Together, they ensure good governance, sound financial management, clear communication, and strategic planning.
 Their role is not only administrative, but also custodial: safeguarding the club’s reputation, sustainability, and positive impact within the community.